Home » Indian Polity » Article 19 of Indian Constitution

 Article 19(1)(e) of Indian Constitution

 According to Article 19(1)(e) of Indian Constitution, every citizen has the freedom to reside and settle in any part of the Indian territory.
 This right has two parts, firstly; Right to reside in any part of the country, which means to stay at any place temporarily, and secondly; the Right to settle in any part of the country has been ensured to Indian Citizens, which means to set up a home or domicile at any place permanently.
-This right is focused to remove barriers within the country or between any of its parts.
+This right is focused on removing barriers within the country or between any of its parts.
 This promotes nationalism and avoids narrow-mindedness.

-Article 19(5): It imposes reasonable restrictions on the exercise of this right on two grounds, namely, the Interest of the general public and the protection of interests of any scheduled tribes.
+Article 19(5): It imposes restrictions on the exercise of this right on two grounds, namely,

 Read More: Overseas Citizenship of India